 We recommend you bring at least 2 copies of your presentation to the meeting in case there is a problem with one of them.
 Flash/thumb drive, CD/DVD disc, and all types of memory cards will be supported.

 The “pack and go” feature of PowerPoint may also be useful if there are video or sound files associated with the presentation.
 It will create a single compressed file, which will contain all the video and sound files, which can then be unpacked in the Speaker Ready Room.
 This can be done in PowerPoint by selecting File/Pack and Go.

 Ability to edit PowerPoint Files in Speaker Ready Room

 All PowerPoint presentations can be reviewed and edited in the Speaker Ready Room.
-It is recommended that all presentations be reviewed and edited for final version no less than one hour prior to the beginning of the session in which you are presenting.
+It is recommended that all presentations be reviewed and edited for final version no less than two hours prior to the beginning of the session in which you are presenting.

 You will need to provide identification in order to submit your presentation and also to access it in the Speaker Ready Room.

 Flash drives and CDs are returned to the speaker.

 Diskette drives on the computers are disabled so no presentations can be copied.

 Cameras and video equipment are not permitted in the Speaker Ready Room.